sebringj/parkplacecommerce/README.md

 ## Overview
 Park Place Commerce is built from the ground up for simplicity, flexibility, and modularity.

 The problem with typical open source eCommerce systems is they grow very large and become intimidating to approach over time.
 Also, eCommerce systems shouldn't lock you down to a server-side technology.
-We aim to avoid this by breaking up the solution into smaller websites that are separated by purpose and making the API a first class citizen to allow for any type of consuming app or platform.
+We aim to avoid this by breaking up the solution into smaller web apps that are separated by concern while making the API a first class citizen to allow for any type of consuming app or platform.

 ## Websites that comprise the Solution
   1. **api** v0.0 : This contains the data model and security logic without any visual interface.
-  2. **admin** v0.0 : This centrally controls all access and instances.
+  2. **admin** v0.0 : This centrally controls all API access.
   3. **manager** v0.0 : A multi-tenant business management portal.
   4. **b2b** v0.0 : An eCommerce website for business-to-business ordering.
   5. **b2c** v.0.0 : An eCommerce website for consumers.